ircam-ismm/devicemotion/README.md

 });
 ```

-**Note:** The event object is internally reused by the library, so it's the responsibility of the application to copy the data if needed.
+**Note:** The event object is internally reused by the library, therefore it's the responsibility of the application to copy the data if needed.

 #### `devicemotion.removeEventListener(callback: Function) -> void`